 Skip to main content

-Adopting a family dog?
-Compare temperament, energy levels, trainability, and supervision needs to find the right rescue dog for your household.
+Looking for the best dog for your family?
+Compare temperament, energy levels, trainability, and supervision needs to find the right fit for your household.

 Choosing the right dog for a family involves more than finding a breed that “likes kids.”
 The best family dogs typically combine patience, predictable temperament, trainability, and an energy level that matches your household’s lifestyle.

 Every child and home environment is different.
-Supervision, consistent boundaries, and structured routines are essential regardless of breed.
-Below are breeds often considered well-suited for family environments — along with important considerations.
+Supervision, consistent boundaries, and structured routines are essential regardless of breed — and matter more than breed selection alone.
+If this is your household's first dog, the guide to first-time owners covers beginner-specific considerations in more detail.
+Below are breeds often considered well-suited for family environments, along with key tradeoffs for each.

 What Makes a Good Family Dog?